Deafness in your Child

 Counselling

 Even when the cause of the hearing loss remains unknown, the family can be given estimates of the chance it will recur in another relative.
 These estimated risks are based on studies of many families with similar family histories.
-For example, if the family is a hearing couple who has had one child who is profoundly deaf, the chance that the next child would be deaf is about 10%, but is variable and could be as high as 25% or extremely low.
-If both parents are deaf, and the cause of their deafness is unknown, the chance that their first child would be deaf would also be about 10%.
+For example, if the family is a hearing couple who has had one child who is severely or profoundly deaf, the chance that the next child would be deaf is about 25%.

 Particularly in the case of hearing loss, people may have quite different attitudes about deafness in their family.
 For example, some hearing parents might be concerned about having another child who is deaf, while others may feel that the hearing loss would not pose a problem, but would want to know if any other medical problems might be involved.
 Similarly, deaf parents may feel comfortable about their own abilities, but would prefer not to have a deaf child, whereas other deaf parents may be more concerned about the challenges of raising a hearing child.